crowdcode-de/KissMDA/README.md

 --------------------------------------------
 Instead we'll implement annotations as much as we need it.

-5. Maven will be the core part of KissMDA
+5. Maven is the core part of KissMDA
 -----------------------------------------
+We use Maven standard project layout.
 We'll generate the codes with a Maven plugin, we'll generate the skeleton of the MDA application and the cartridge project with Maven archetypes.
 No other choice!
 Maven is our core!

 6. IoC / DI is everywhere